leivaburto/ecc-gmp/README.md

+# GMP-ECC

+## Introduction

 A proof-of-concept library implementing scalar multiplication (or point multiplication) for elliptic curves.
-The code is written in C using GMP http://gmplib.org
+The code is written in C using GMP http://gmplib.org .

 Algorithms for scalar multiplication with unknown point: